 It’s important that you make sure the temperature is comfortable for them before leaving.
 Bunnies can’t sweat and so it’s not good to leave them in a hot room, as they can be sensitive to heat!

 Just being in the house will keep the rabbit warm enough plus they will have hay in their cage that can also work as an installation.

 Company Of Other Rabbits

-As before, rabbits can find it hard being alone so be adding another rabbit this can help with loneliness and anxiety.
+As before, rabbits can find it hard being alone so be adding another rabbit can help with loneliness and anxiety.

 Having A friend Check On Your Rabbit

 Having a friend come over every day or two will also help alleviate some anxiety in your bunny friend who may not be used to being home alone.

 The friend will be able to carry out the tasks that you would normally do and make sure everything is in order like food and fresh water for when you return.